What is a Borador?

 - The Labrador Retriever is a loving and loyal breed known for their “retrieving skills”.
 This breed was first recognized as far back as 1917.

 As you can see, both parent breeds have exceptional skills that make them super skillful working dogs.
-The Borador breed also loves to please their owners, making for a perfect breed for an active first time dog owner.
+The Borador breed also loves to please their owners, making for a perfect breed for an active first-time dog owner.

 Common Health Issues

 Much like their Labrador parent, Boradors are highly food-driven, so they can be prone to weight gain if they eat too much or aren’t getting enough exercise.
 And speaking of exercise, this high-energy breed will need plenty of it, but this can come with some issues, too.
 Common issues would be kneecap dislocation (medically referred to as patellar luxation) as well as hip, elbow, and shoulder dysplasia (joint malformations).
-Not only are these conditions uncomfortable or even painful, they may result in osteoarthritis or in extreme cases, permanent lameness.
+Not only are these conditions uncomfortable or even painful, but they may also result in osteoarthritis or in extreme cases, permanent lameness.
 By enrolling in pet insurance early, these conditions will be eligible for coverage.

-- Fetch is their favourite game!
+- Fetch is their favorite game!